Ethical Hacking with Python

 Python is one of the best programming languages for building automation scripts, Infosec tools, and even malware!

-This EBook is a practical hands-on for Python programmers that hope to expand their knowledge in Cyber security and Python by building their own tools for information gathering, penetration testing, digital forensic investigation, and more!
+This eBook is a practical hands-on for Python programmers who hope to expand their knowledge in Cyber security and Python by building their own tools for information gathering, penetration testing, digital forensic investigation, and more!

 Here's what you'll get:

-- Reading everywhere: PDF format Ebook, no DRM.
+- Reading everywhere: PDF or EPUB formats Ebook, no DRM.